Wichita Wings: 1992-01 - The NPSL Years

 In 1992, after several years of struggling to keep franchises, the MISL folded.
 The Wings, under a new ownership group led by local businessman Mike Relihan, joined the National Professional Soccer League (NPSL).
 The player salaries were smaller and it lacked some of the large cities that the MISL was proud to include, but it provided the Wings a league in which to play.
 In 1996, Roy Turner left the team.
 He would be remembered as the man most associated with the Wichita Wings since their inception in 1979.
 Though the Wings would have some success on the field during the NPSL years, their home attendance would never equal that of the 1980s.
 In 1998, Randy and Shirley Johnson would take over as owners of the Wings.
-When the team folded in 2001, it would be the longest-running soccer franchise in the United States.
+At the time the team folded in 2001, it was the longest-running soccer franchise in the United States.